ainefairbrother/igsr-be/README.md

 # IGSR Backend (igsr-be)

-FastAPI service for the IGSR website.
-Talks to Elasticsearch, serves JSON for the FE, and is container-ready for Google Cloud Run.
+FastAPI service for the IGSR website that serves modified ES JSONs to the FE.